Pros and Cons of Stem Cells and Custom Babies

-Developments in genetic research and in vitro techniques for reproduction have led some to theorize that, in the near future, wanna-be parents will be able to create designer babies with the specific traits they desire: Essentially, GM Humans.
+These technologies have led some to theorize that, in the near future, wanna-be parents will be able to create designer babies with the specific traits they desire.

-While the technology isn't yet available, the fact that people are talking about it means there are laboratories willing to make the effort to make it possible, no matter what the ethical costs.
+While the technology isn't yet available to design every aspect of your baby, the fact that people are talking about it means there are laboratories willing to make the effort to make it possible, no matter what the ethical costs.

-At this point in time, we only just beginning to understand how sex is determined in an embryo or the epigenetic controls that cause one gene to be preferentially expressed over another during blastocyst development.
-This kind of knowledge could then conceivably be applied to test tube babies, but we are a long way off from that yet.
+In vitro does allow you to see the sex of an embryo before implantation.
+However, at this point in time, we only just beginning to understand how sex is determined in an embryo or the epigenetic controls that cause one gene to be preferentially expressed over another during blastocyst development.
+This kind of knowledge could then conceivably be applied to test-tube babies, but we are a long way off from that yet.

 The conclusion of the human genome project has also contributed to this fantasy of GM children since scientists have now sequenced each and every gene in the human cell and we are also well on our way to determining the function of each.

 Parents can get what they want in at least the physical features of the child they conceive.
 Also, known, inheritable genetic diseases could be avoided.

 To some, it just seems unethical to control what a child will be before they're even born.
 Maybe you want your child to be tall, or blonde, or athletic.
 There may be yet unknown consequences of manipulation.